2859 N. Meridian St.

 Most people today are aware of the concussion risk to athletes, especially those in contact sports such as football.
-It’s been estimated that each year more than one quarter of a million young people under the age of nineteen suffer concussions or traumatic brain injuries (TBI) due to sports- and recreation-related head impacts.
+A study done by the National Center for Biotechnology Information found that 32% of young people under the age of nineteen suffer concussions or traumatic brain injuries (TBI).
+Rises in adolescent concussions are largely due to sports- and recreation-related head impacts.

 It’s becoming more common to hear people suggest that the game of football is simply too dangerous and that it should be abolished.
-They cite not only the number of injuries to young players but also the lifelong effects suffered by professionals, a problem the NFL is still facing.
+Athletes cite not only the number of injuries to young players but also the lifelong effects suffered by professionals, a problem the NFL is still facing, according to Harvard University health studies.
 However, others have hopes that the game can continue to be played as long as steps are taken to make it safer.

 Some of those steps include changing the way hits are executed, developing concussion-resistant helmets, and finding ways to better monitor player health.
-Brebeuf Jesuit has implemented one of these monitoring systems: InSite from sports-equipment manufacturer Riddell.
-Available since 2013, InSite uses sensors in special helmets to detect hard hits.
+Brebeuf Jesuit implemented one of these monitoring systems: InSite from sports-equipment manufacturer Riddell which became available in 2013.
+InSite uses sensors in special helmets to detect hard hits.
 If an impact is significant, an alert is sent using wireless technology to a hand-held device on the sidelines.
 Coaches can then take action.
 Other users of the system have noted that it issues many false alarms, but most would agree that that’s better than letting potentially serious injuries go unaddressed.

-When it comes to worries about concussion and TBI, youth athletes and children shouldn’t be overlooked.
+When it comes to worries about concussions and TBI, youth athletes and children shouldn’t be overlooked.
 A surprising number receive such injuries every year.
 Around 10 percent of playground injuries—more than 20,000 each year—are also categorized as TBI.
-That’s been the fastest growing type of playground injury over the past decade.
+That’s been the fastest-growing type of playground injury over the past decade.